 “Donte.…” She rolled her eyes.
 “You’re never going to be content to be home with your family, are you?”

 Oops.
-He pulled her back into his arms and kissed her until she was breathless again.
+He pulled her back into his arms and kissed her breathless again.
 At that point he wasn’t sure if or how he should bring up the subject of a guest in their home.